21900786HanSeungyu/Final-Project/README.md

 After you install wordpress, you are ready to make your website.
 You can modify and add the functions with HTML codes OR CSS codes in your site.
+(When you add CSS codes, there is a chance that the program does not apply confirm your change.
+If it happens, try to add !important at the end of the codes.)

 **what I added in my website**